TEN TIPS TO HELP YOU REDUCE THE RISK OF BECOMING THE NEXT VICTIM OF FINANCIAL ELDER ABUSE

 All modern telephones are equipped with caller I.D. capability and the minimal cost of this extra service is well worth it.
-By seeing if the incoming call is classified as “private” or “unknown” this will allow you to be immediately on your guard.
+By seeing if the incoming call is classified as “private” or “unknown” will allow you to be immediately on your guard.
 Crooks love the telephone.
 It is now their weapon of choice.

 7. YOU WILL NEVER WIN THE CANADIAN LOTTERY

 Sadly, most financial elder abuse cases are only reported or discovered six to nine months after the initial losses have occurred.
-Elders whose sight is failing are at greater risk because they may rely upon the very person who is stealing from them to insure that the financial transactions are in order.
+Elders whose sight is failing are at greater risk because they may rely upon the very person who is stealing from them to ensure that the financial transactions are in order.
 An independent pair of eyes that is able to look over bank statements every 30 days will be able to catch suspicious activities in the early stages.

 9. DON’T ASSUME THAT THE FRIENDLY HANDYMAN IS IN FACT LICENSED

 Before committing to any work on your home, always obtain at least three estimates in writing and check on the name of the contractor with both the Better Business Bureau and with the State License Contractor’s Board.
 Just because someone gives you an impressive business card with a contractor’s license number on it, this does not mean that the person is qualified.
 The license number may have in fact been stolen.
-Additionally, never pay more than 10% of the contract price up front.
+Additionally, never pay more than 10% of the contract price upfront.

 10. ALWAYS HAVE A SECOND LINE OF DEFENSE AT YOUR FRONT DOOR